nashville-software-school/bangazon-inc/orientation/01_FIRST_EXECUTABLE.md

             string lastName="Smith";

             /*
-                C# now supports implicitly typing of a variable as well, but be careful with it because it will change the type depending on the value assignment.
+                C# now supports implicitly typing of a variable.
+The type of the variable will be determined, by the compiler, at compile time.
             */
             var firstName="Bill";